veracityidinc/gwt-polymer-elements/README.md

 You need at least GWT-2.8.0 to use the library.

-### Add vaadin-gwt-polymer-elements to your CLASSPATH
+### Add vaadin gwt-polymer-elements to your CLASSPATH
 The `.jar` file includes all the java code and web components of Polymer Iron and Paper collections, so as you don't have to deal with the process of downloading and deploying all js wrapped libraries and components.